rob-luke/experiment-fNIRS-tapping/README.md

 2. A sound in the left ear that indicates the participant should tap there left thumb to each finger on the same hand.
 3. A sound in the right ear that indicates the participant should tap there right thumb to each finger on the same hand.

+Each condition is presented 30 times in a random order with an inter stimulus interval of 20-35 seconds.

 ## Instructions to participant